kcbhatraju/QusAI/README.md

 ## Getting started

-To be able to save outputs from `demo.ipynb`, make an `Outputs` directory in this repository before getting started.
+To be able to save outputs from `data-agagregation/demo.ipynb`, make an `Outputs` directory in this repository before getting started.

 ## Environment Setup